vdomi92/identityDebugging/Readme.md

 - Create a register page component in client
 - Create a register route in app.jsx
 - Send register request to server

-## Ping Auth Route
-- Create a route in the server that verifies the token

 ## Home Page
 - Create some sort of home page that only shows if the token is verified